-- Provides DR capabilities for SMBs that lack the necessary expertise to create an effective disaster recovery plan.
+- Provides DR capabilities for SMBs that lack the necessary expertise to create an effective DR plan.

 - Frees in-house IT staff to focus on other systems, applications and projects.

-- The customer must rely on a service provider's security when failover occurs.
+- Organizations must rely on a service provider's security when failover occurs.

 - Possible performance issues with applications running in the cloud.

-- The potential for bandwidth challenges, particularly with continuous data replication.
+- Potential for bandwidth challenges, particularly with continuous data replication.